thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 After more research I realised the class unbalanced problem, that is, the dataset is severaly unbalanced.
 This issue was solved using the class_weight parameter in model.fit(), which applies the given weight when computing the losses in each step of BackPropagation.

+I know that I was supposed to use Adam as Optimizer, but I actually find SGD more easy to understand and tunne (particularly due to "decay parameter").
+Theoretically, one could use Adam with no problems.

+For the learning rate, just the usual initial 0.01 and 0.01/5 or 0.01/10 for the tune and fine tune model.

 The l2_regularizer (0.001) and the Dropout (20%) was defined after some trial-and-error (actually I think the l2 regularizer is not even necessary, but I forgot the delete it after so many tests).
+Withouth the Dropout, the model overfits the training set around 70% (on the validation set).

 The final model takes about 20 hours to converge (i7, 32Gb, 8Gb NVIDIA GeForce GTX 1070 Ti).